NordGus/solitaire/README.md

 ## Post-mortem

+1. This project was built using [MDN's Drag and Drop API reference](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API), so the sadly the project can only be run on Firefox at the moment because I didn't tried to make it run in multiple browsers.
+Which is a little frustrating because I was expecting the API to be compatible at least with Google Chrome, sadly it is not.

 ## ROM Stack

 A Simple scaffold template to start building web apps with Go, HTMX and Web Components.